Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 author: FlightFree UK
 read_time_minute: 10
 ---
+*This is episode 4 of our 2022 podcast series.
+Listen to the episode [here](https://www.podbean.com/ew/pb-smsk3-120950f) and find other episodes and previous series [here](/podcast/).*

 \
 **This month we’re talking about Earth Day, the annual celebration of the planet which takes place on April 22nd each year.**